Skip to main content

 2. App Layer

-The Agent is the intelligence core of the system.
-When an event is received, the platform:
+The Agent is the managed AI entity governed by the AMP.
+When an event arrives, the platform:

 1. Identifies the Tenant